Ken148/About_the_Developer/README.md

 ## Hi there, I'm Ken 👋

 Welcome to my GitHub profile!
-I’m an 19-year-old coder from Slovenia with a passion for game development and technology.
+I’m an 20-year-old coder from Slovenia with a passion for game development and technology.
 Here you’ll find my projects and contributions, reflecting my journey in coding, game development, and beyond.

 ### 🚀 About Me
-- 🔭 I’m currently working on an AR app that lets you visualize furniture in your space before buying.
+- 🔭 I have been working on an AR app that lets you visualize furniture in your space before buying.
 - 🌱 I’m learning Blender and Android studios.
 - 👯 I’m collaborating with others on my project but prefer to keep their details private.
 - 🤔 Need help with 2D art for games?
 I’m looking for assistance in this area.